gvsu-sta631/activity02-slr/README.md

 You will complete the rest of this activity in **your** forked copy of the `activity02-slr` repo.

+**Note for Bradford, you need to add the clone to RStudio information here!**

 ![check-in](README-img/noun-magnifying-glass.png) **Check in**

 Take a moment to reflect on what is possibly your second time doing this